amelhaoui/mean-app/README.md

 To ensure that we can add a car to a station, I defined sub-resources ``/stations/:stationName/cars``

 Each CRUD operation is implemented beside updating cars for ``/stations/:stationName/cars``

+# Limitation
+Deleting a car implies deleting that the car is associated to a station (This wasn't implemented)